HRItdy/claw_machine/README.md

 - Now the detection is only executed once.
 If want to track the object, can use XMEM or recent SAM-v2.
 - Write the launch to run the nodes simultaneously.
 - Form a document.
+- Use the graspposMap to do the grasp.

 ## Sturcture: